syafiqoarashy/pbp-final-project/README.md

 5. Syafiqo Arashy Octaviano - 2106657821
 6. Theirry Nicole Panggabean - 2106721004

 The mobile app that will be developed is a digital proceeding app for an academic conference, namely ACB-ISBE.
 The app will display information surrounding the conference, such as the schedule, submitted papers, events, speakers, authors, and room assignments.
 There are only two roles: members and non-members.
 Members includes participants, speakers, committee members, and anyone who is involved with the event.
-Once logged in, they will be given permission to view details regarding the event (such as the event rundown), while non-members will only be able to view the home page that contains limited information.
+Once logged in, they will be given permission to view details regarding the event (such as the event rundown) and add testimonials to the home page, while non-members will only be able to view the home page that contains limited information.

 ## LINK
 Github Release: https://github.com/syafiqoarashy/pbp-final-project/releases/tag/1.0.0%2B1